Attrition Vs. Turnover: Key Differences You Need to Know

 However, this term has a slightly different meaning.
 It's used to describe the negative impact that the company experiences when a high-performing employee chooses to take their talents elsewhere.

-While it's important to manage turnover and attrition throughout your company, managers should also recognize that some employees have a larger impact than others.
-For example, an employee could possess a unique skillset, deep institutional knowledge, or relationships with valuable clients.
+While it’s important to manage turnover and attrition throughout your company, you should also recognize that some employees have a larger impact than others.
+For example, an employee could have a unique skill set, deep institutional knowledge, or relationships with valuable clients.

-It's important to recognize these employees' contributions and reward them with incentives that will help them feel valued and appreciated.
+It’s important to recognize these employees’ contributions and reward them with incentives that’ll help them feel valued and appreciated.

 The first step is to decide how often you’d like to calculate your company’s turnover and attrition.
-Most people decide to do this once a year, while some prefer to do it quarterly, or even monthly.
-The more times you do it, the more accurate the picture of your employee structure will be.
+Most decide to do this once a year, while some prefer quarterly or even monthly reviews.
+The more often you do it, the more accurate the picture of your employee structure will be.

 Step 1: Calculate the Average Number of Employees

-You can achieve this by adding the number of people with your company at the start of the period to the number of people with your company at the end – then dividing that by two.
+Add the number of people employed by your company at the start of the period to the number of people at the end—then divide that by two.

 For example: Let’s say you had 95 employees on January 1 and 87 employees on July 1.
 Your average number of employees would be: